mouloud240/taskManager/README.md

 # TaskWan

 TaskWan is a feature-rich task management app built using Flutter, Firebase, and Hive.
 It allows users to manage their daily and priority tasks efficiently with a clean and intuitive interface.
+(A link to a demo live is coming soon)

 ## Features